-A: Instead of separating your recyclables, you can put them all-in-one roll cart for automated collection into one single stream of materials in one container instead of separating out into two separate streams into two containers (dual stream).
+A: Instead of separating your recyclables, you can mix them together in your single stream roll cart for automated collection instead of separating out into two separate streams into two containers (dual stream).
 The sorting is done for you at the recycling center.
 We make it easier so you'll recycle more!

 A: It is a way of collecting recycling using a special truck with a robotic arm that does the lifting and emptying for the driver.
 It is faster, safer, and more cost efficient.

 A: Upon requesting a recycling roll cart, staff will deliver a cart to your residence.
 Please allow 7 to 10 business days for delivery.

 A: If you have an old, 22 gallon curbside recycling bin, please note that we no longer service these bins.
 Only roll carts are serviced due to the type of automated truck being used to empty the carts.
 We recommend using your old bins for recycling stations around your home and then transferring the contents into your cart for curbside service.

 A: It is very important that you place your roll cart properly at the curb so the robotic arm can lift it.
 Keep a clearance zone of 3 feet around the cart, away from mailboxes, parked cars, trash cans or trees.
 Arrows point toward the street and the handle points toward your home.
 Lid is closed.

 A: Your cart should be at the curb before 7:00am on your scheduled pickup day.
 After it is emptied, return it to your garage or backyard storage area to keep it safe and clean.

 A: Corrugated cardboard is valuable for recycling.
 Please flatten your boxes and put them in the cart.
 If your boxes do not fit in the cart, break them down and place beside the cart.
 Please cut large appliance boxes down to sizes closer to 3 x 3 feet so they fit in the truck.